Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: I'll start by discussing Kikokugai: The Cyber Slayer.
 That game really shocked me.
 How long did it take you to create that?

 Uro: I had its structure planned for quite a while, and then I just put together a scenario much later.
 I hardly did any kind of data collecting.
-I was working at the time, so I didn't have much leeway, but I was finally just like "I can't take it anymore, please let me write this!"
-(Laughs), so I started writing the day after I got some time.
+I was working at the time, so I didn't have much leeway, but I was finally just like "I can't take it anymore, please let me write this!" (laughs), so I started writing the day after I got some time.
 The idea was to make it as quickly as possible, so there were no production planning meetings or anything like that.
 It took about five months.

 Nasu: That's so fast!!